StackVista/stackstate-docs/setup/agent/docker.md

 ### Traces

-The StackState Agent can be configured to collect traces via a [StackState tracing integration](s/configure/traces/how_to_setup_traces.md#2-configure-tracing-integrations).
+StackState Agent V2 can be configured to collect traces via a [StackState tracing integration](s/configure/traces/how_to_setup_traces.md#2-configure-tracing-integrations).
 If the Agent will be used in conjunction with a language specific trace client, make sure to configure your app to use the host’s PID namespace:

 ```
   service: